 In our quarterly assessment, multifactor authentication is the first thing that we assess.
 We ensure the feature is set up correctly and applied to new users, and that it’s functioning as expected to help protect your data.

 Anti-malware, anti-spam, and Outlook message encryption policies help protect your users, your email, and your data from malicious attacks.

 Anti-spam policies help prevent spam emails from reaching your user’s inbox.
 Anti-malware policies protect your devices from software designed to obtain or damage your company data.
 Outlook message encryption works to protect your users by enabling encrypted email messages both internally and externally so that only the message’s intended reader can view its contents.

-- There are a number of policies you can configure here.
-We recommend determining which policies you need based on the type of data you work with and how your users share it or working with a Microsoft 365 consultant to determine what policies are best for your organization and its needs.
-At a minimum, we recommend ensuring anti-spam and anti-malware policies are configured.
+There are many policies you can configure here.
+We recommend determining which policies you need based on the type of metadata you work with and how your users share it.
+Alternatively, we suggest working with a Microsoft 365 consultant to determine what policies are best for your organization’s needs.
+At a minimum, we recommend ensuring your anti-spam and anti-malware policies are configured.
 We’ll review your email security policies quarterly as part of our Microsoft 365 assessment.

 To set up managed devices:

-- In this list, you’ll see all current joined and registered devices, and can enable or disable devices.
+- In this list, you’ll see all the current joined and registered devices and can enable or disable devices.

 - When you click on a device, you can see information and actions available for that device.

 - You can also manage devices in Microsoft Intune.